 If your lights keep flickering, it may seem like a small annoyance, but it can also signal an early electrical problem.
 While occasional flickering can happen, repeated or persistent flickering often points to an underlying issue within your home’s electrical system.

 Flickering is not random—it usually reflects instability in how electricity is being delivered through your wiring, fixtures, or circuits.
-In many homes, this begins subtly and gradually becomes more noticeable over time.
+In many homes, this begins subtly and gradually becomes more noticeable over time, making early recognition important.

 Many homeowners first notice flickering as a brief dimming or momentary change in brightness.
 It may happen when appliances turn on, during certain times of day, or without any clear pattern.
 These small changes are often early warning signs rather than harmless quirks.